userdw/RaspberryPi_3_Starter_Kit/08_Image_Processing/Smoothing_Filter/README.md

 # [ENGLISH] Smoothing Filter

-Two most commonly encountered type of noise on image are Gaussian noise and salt-and-pepper noise as illustrated below.
+Two most commonly encountered type of noise on images are Gaussian noise (or white noise) and salt-and-pepper noise as illustrated below.

 <img src="/images/lennaNoise.png" width="600">

+Noise can corrupt pixels value thus can cause misinterpretation of information.
+White noise on image is due to natural processes such as electrical noise during acquisition, and salt-and-pepper noise on image can be caused by malfunctioning of camera's sensor cells.
+White noise and salt-and-pepper noise [Probability Density Function (PDF)](https://en.wikipedia.org/wiki/Probability_density_function) is as below.

+PDF gives us probability of pixel's value.
+In white noise the probability of pixel's value deppends on its actual gray level, and for salt-and-pepper noise the probability of pixel's value is either lowest intensity (black) or highest intensity (white).

 We can enhance the image in some ways to get a better information from it.
 Depending on the condition and the type of noise, we can use:
 * Image averaging